heroiclabs/nakama-defold/README.md

 ### Requests

-The client includes lots of builtin APIs for various features of the game server.
+The client includes lots of built-in APIs for various features of the game server.
 These can be accessed with the methods which either use a callback function to return a result (ie. asynchronous) or yield until a result is received (ie. synchronous and must be run within a Lua coroutine).

 ```lua
 local client = nakama.create_client(config)